-Summer day camps for students in 4th-6th and 6th-8th are 1, 2, or 3 weeks long depending on the facility hosting the camps.
-Each week consists of half day (AM or PM), full day (AM plus PM) and Extended day options.
-The curriculum is based on JrMBA (Media/Money and Business Awareness) and includes concepts in Invention, Marketing/Media, Business/Money.
+Summer day camps for students in 4th-8th are 1 or more weeks long depending on the facility hosting the camps.
+Each week may consist of half day (AM or PM), full day (AM plus PM) and Extended day options.
+The curriculum is based on jrStartup and includes concepts in Invention, Marketing/Media, Business/Money.
 Students brainstorm and create a product and prototype in Invention week.
 They communicate and market their product benefits to the target customer while building a website and campaigns in Marketing Communication week.
 They finally bring the product to market, sell and calculate profits/loss in Business week.
 The older students, 7 and 8th graders, have the option of becoming leaders in training and act as the younger campers' team leader, project manager, and consultants depending on the project and activity.

 Students will be placed in teams within their age range, ability and maturity.
 Often students entering 4-6 and those entering grades 6-8 will be in their separate groups but in the same room working on different curriculum.

 See a few of our students' impressive and inspiring class presenations posted on the YouTube channel!

 Invention, 1st in jrStartup series, introduces creativity and analytical skills.

 Wish you had a solution to a problem?
 Maybe you can invent one!

 Got an idea? if not, brainstorm, find a feasible idea, interview users, research alternatives, make a materials list and build a prototype.
 Solve a different fashion, building or engineering challenge at every camp.
 Teams are introduced to budgeting, feasibility and intellectual property.
 Teams also are assigned a different challenge every camp including solar gadget or crazy Halloween costumes.
 Present at invention convention.
 Presentations are submitted to Young Visionary Contest.